 Growth Habit: Variegated Thistle is a widespread weed in Tasmania and generally occurs in pasture, crops, roadsides and neglected areas.
 In soils of high fertility it can build up toxic levels of nitrates.
 Seeds generally germinate in autumn, depending upon moisture levels, however germination at low levels may occur at other times of the year.

 The young plant develops into a rosette, usually up to 1 metre in diameter, but plants are capable of growing larger under ideal conditions.
-The leaves exhibit striking white variegations, hence the plant’s name.
+Rosette leaves are lobed and with spiny margins, and the upper surface is a bright, shining green with distinct white variegations, hence the plant’s name.
 A large specimen in flower is a very striking plant.

 The tall upright flower stem comprises many branches and is produced in late winter.
-This usually reaches up to 1 metre but may grow considerably larger.
+This usually reaches up to 2 metres.

 Type of Plant: Annual.

 Flowers: Variegated Thistle produces one flower head on each stem to 60 mm in diameter.
 Colour is bright purple and it is surrounded by a series of spiny bracts.
 The flowers are quite attractive.